Complaints

 - Office of National Intelligence (ONI)

-Current or former public officials who suspect wrongdoing within an intelligence agency or the activities of the AFP and ACIC in relation to their network activity warrant functions can, as an alternative to making a complaint, raise their concerns under the Public Interest Disclosure Act 2013.
-To read more about making a disclosure to the IGIS and receiving the protections and immunities in the PID Act, click on our link to our PID page <here>.
+As an alternative to making a complaint, current or former public officials who suspect wrongdoing may raise their concerns under the Public Interest Disclosure Act 2013.
+To read more about making a disclosure to the IGIS and receiving the protections and immunities in the PID Act, click on our link to our PID page.

 Who can make a complaint to IGIS?